therod/theminimalistcoder/app/posts/2017-08-05-stoic-tapas.md

 > – Seneca

 # Everything is neutral
-Ever heard people say: *"Looks like bad weather today"* when it's raining?
+Ever heard people say: *"Looks like bad weather today"* before it's going to rain?
 But why?
 Rain has no motivation.
 Or does it get up in the morning just to fuck with your hiking weekend?
 Of course not!
 So how can we say that rain is bad?